Retirements average after last year's record

 The district's budget for this school year was $10.3 million less than the previous year.

-One way the district is saving a significant amount of money is by closing White Rock Elementary and transferring those students to other schools within the district.
+One way the district is saving a significant amount of money is by closing White Rock Elementary and transferring those students to other schools.
 Gray said it will save the district close to $400,000.

 "Hopefully, this cuts down on the busing cost," Gray said.
 "Across the state, we are higher than the state average, and when schools in rural areas have a lower cost, that's something we have to work on."